harfbuzz-raku/HarfBuzz-Subset-raku/README.md

 use HarfBuzz::Subset;

 # face to be subsetted
-my $file = "t/fonts/NimbusRoman-Regular.otf";
+my $file = "t/fonts/NimbusRoman.otc";

-my @unicodes = 'Hello, World!'.ords;
+my $index = 0; # (optional) select first font-face from the collection my @unicodes = 'Hello, World!'.ords;
-my HarfBuzz::Subset $subset .= new: :face{ :$file }, :input{ :@unicodes };
+my HarfBuzz::Subset $subset .= new: :face{ :$file, :$index }, :input{ :@unicodes };
 my Blob() $buf = $subset;
 '/tmp/my-nimbus-subset.otf'.IO.spurt: :bin, $buf;
 ```

 Description
 ----
-This module binds to the HarfBuzz library's subsetting capability and allows a font to be compacted to a smaller set of glyphs.
+This module binds to the HarfBuzz library's subsetting capability and allows a font-face to be compacted to a smaller set of glyphs.

 Subsetting is useful in a number of domains, including